Recurrent Inference Machine for Medical Image Registration: Methods

 \textbf{Similarity Functions for Inner Loss $\mathcal{L}_{\text{inner}}$: } In the context of image registration, unlike inverse problems with straightforward forward models, the problem is addressed as a broader optimization challenge.
 Therefore, it requires an investigation of choosing a (differentiable) function acting as the inner loss function evaluating the quality of estimation of $\bm{\phi}_t$ iteratively in RIIR.
 Furthermore, the gradient of $\mathcal{L}_{\text{inner}}$ as an input of a convolutional recurrent neural network has not been studied before for deformable image registration.
 These motivate the study on the different choices of $\mathcal{L}_{\text{inner}}$ under a fixed choice of outlet loss $\mathcal{L}_{\text{outer}}$.
 In this work, we evaluate three similarity functions: mean squared error (MSE), normalized cross-correlation (NCC)~\citep{avants2008symmetric}, and normalized mutual information (NMI)~\citep{studholme1999overlap}.

 The MSE between two 3D images $I_1, I_2 \in \mathbb{R}^{d_x \times d_y \times d_z}$ is defined as follows:

+where $|\Omega_I| = d_xd_yd_z$ denotes the all possible coordinates.
 The MSE metric is minimized when pixels of $I_1$ and $I_2$ have the same intensities.
 Therefore, it is sensitive to the contrast change.
 In comparison, the NCC metric measures the difference between images with the image intensity normalized.
 The NCC difference between $I_1$ and $I_2$ is given by: